-A range of research facilities and resources are available in the School of Geography and Environmental Science.
+A range of research facilities and resources are available in the Centre for Geography and Environmental Science.
 They are used by staff, post-docs, research assistants, and by those students doing research for Honours, Masters or PhD degrees.
 Some are also utilised for undergraduate teaching.

 A laboratory adjacent to the ‘wet lab’ has a range of equipment used for water quality and related analyses.
 Equipment includes an atomic absorption spectrophotometer for cation content, an ultraviolet/visible spectrophotometer for anion content, pH and electrical conductivity meters, nephelometers and turbidity meters, plus sediment filtration and separation equipment.
 A furnace for determining organic matter losses on ignition is also located in this laboratory.